 We used the long swerve roads in the park to improve our riding skills as we passed by a big meditating Buddha – Lok Yeay Mao, old abandoned buildings and a new Casino at the top.

 It’s worth the trip, the landscape is great all the way up and the old buildings are fun to explore, just make sure you take a jacket, snacks and a full tank of gas.

 Gas stations in Kampot give you free drinks and snacks when you fill your tank.

-You’ll find a bunch of kids with flashlights waiting to guide tourist through the tunnel, they speak good English and expect a $5 tip for the tour.
-You can negotiate.
+You’ll find a bunch of kids with flashlights waiting to guide tourists through the tunnels, they speak good English and expect a $5 tip for the tour.
+But you can negotiate.